-Data on Japanese in the U.S. didn't count: Behind the delayed vaccine rollout
+Japan prioritized domestic trials of Pfizer before rollout, vaccine czar says

 Why was Japan’s vaccine rollout slow compared with other countries?
-Experts have pointed out to the stringent regulations for Japan’s approval process of new drugs, which require conducting clinical trials at home even in times of emergency — like the COVID-19 pandemic.
+Experts have pointed out the stringent regulations of Japan’s approval process for new drugs, which require conducting clinical trials at home even in times of emergency — like the COVID-19 pandemic.

 But during a radio program on Tuesday, vaccine rollout minister Taro Kono revealed that U.S. drugmaker Pfizer Inc. had included more than 100 Japanese residents in the United States in its clinical trials last year, since Japan was not among the countries where it conducted trials.
 The pharmaceutical company conducted trials in the U.S., Germany, Turkey, South Africa, Brazil and Argentina on more than 40,000 participants.